Application for a Grant—Individual

 Note: If overall support results in less than the required 50 per cent in matching contributions, the application may be deemed ineligible.

 Each letter of support must be submitted in one of Canada’s two official languages, and must include:

 Each letter should also include:

-Failure to provide a letter of support that meets the above criteria will result in the letter being removed from the application.
+Failure to provide a letter of support that meets the above criteria may result in the letter being removed from consideration in the calculation of the matching funds requirement.
 Failure to meet the minimum matching funds requirement could render the application ineligible.

 Provide a summary of your proposal written in clear, plain language.
 It should be written in non-technical terms and be understood by a range of audiences with varied areas of expertise.
 Clearly indicate the challenges or issues to be addressed.

 Note: If your proposal is funded, this summary will be used for promotional purposes outside the research community to inform politicians, the media and members of the public who request information about research funded by SSHRC.

 Type your text directly into the box, or cut and paste it from a document.
 You may enter only plain, unformatted text, not bold type, italics, script, underscoring, formulas or special characters.
 Your text must not exceed one page on the PDF copy.
 Text that exceeds the capacity of the text box will not be displayed when printed.
 Click "Save" and then "Preview" to ensure your text will appear on the form.